It’s hard to argue against the value of a good internship and how it can prepare a student for life after college.

 The Cost of College Credit Internships

-According to the National Association of Colleges and Employers, 43% of internships at for-profit companies are unpaid.
+Close to 40% of all internships are unpaid.
 Which means that often, the students who take those internships are forgoing full-time, part-time, or seasonal employment to take an internship that doesn’t come with a paycheck.

 Instead, that unpaid internship could add to their debt, especially if they have to relocate temporarily (maybe to a larger city or even overseas), buy a car, pay for gas or some other form of transportation, put together a work wardrobe, and pay for food.

-Some students who take internships—paid or unpaid—wish to or are obligated to enroll for course credit.
-So depending on how many credit hours their internship entails (the average is three but it could be more), they could end up paying hundreds of dollars in tuition.
+Some students who take internships—paid or unpaid—can choose to or are obligated to enroll for course credit.
+Depending on how many credit hours their internship entails (the average is three but it could be more), they could end up paying hundreds of dollars in tuition.

 How Much Do Paid Internships Pay?